Last modified: Feb. 19, 2021, 12:18 p.m.

 See also bladmineerders.be

-The adults fly in two or sometimes three generations a year; onwards during April and May, during July and during September and October.
+The adults fly in two or sometimes three generations a year: from April and May, during July and during September and October.

 Only known from Acer campestre.